Specialty Pharmacies Fill a Critical Role in Treating Complex Illness

 Specialty drugs are medications used to treat complex illnesses.
 They can treat health conditions such as cancer, hemophilia, rheumatoid arthritis, and cystic fibrosis.
 They can also help prevent rejection of an organ transplant.

 Some specialty drugs can be taken by mouth.
 Others require a care provider to deliver them intravenously (by IV) or by injection.
-Specialty medications are often high cost, running more than $10,000 per treatment to well over $100,000 per year.
+Specialty medications are often costly — a single treatment can exceed $10,000, and annual costs can run well over $100,000.
 In 2022, specialty medications accounted for 55% of the total drug spend in the United States.

 What Should People Expect from a Specialty Pharmacy?